nsrau/azure-docs.it-it/articles/storsimple/storsimple-configure-chap.md

 <properties
-   pageTitle="Configurare CHAP per il dispositivo StorSimple | Microsoft Azure" description="Viene descritto come configurare Challenge Handshake Authentication Protocol su un dispositivo StorSimple." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Configure CHAP for your StorSimple device | Microsoft Azure" description="Describes how to configure the Challenge Handshake Authentication Protocol (CHAP) on a StorSimple device." services="storsimple" documentationCenter="" authors="alkohli"